nikosvlachogiannakis/Paper-Presentation/Presentations/slides.md

 - This paper focuses on unsupervised drift detection for monitoring situations where drift is expected due to sensor usage or environmental changes

+Note:
+    Shhh, these are your private notes 📝

 ---

 # Consept Drift in Supervised and Unsupervised Setups